-The permittee must apply the The performance standards in Part 4.2.5.1 must be applied during the design of all construction projects.
-However, the permittee may be unable to apply the performance standards may be infeasible to apply, all or in part, for linear transportation projects being constructed by the permittee, local governments, or authorities.
+The permittee must apply the performance standards in Part 4.2.5.1 during the design of all construction projects.
+However, the permittee may be unable to apply the performance standards, all or in part, for linear transportation projects being constructed by the permittee.
 The permittee may develop a feasibility program which sets reasonable criteria for determining when implementing the performance standards in linear transportation projects is infeasible.
 The permittee may develop this feasibility program and submit it to EPD for review.
-Upon submittal to EPD, the authorities may begin permittee, local governments, and implementation of this feasibility program for linear transportation projects only.
+Upon submittal to EPD, the permittee may begin implementation of this feasibility program for linear transportation projects only.